ro6ley/midget/README.md

 ## Prerequisites

-You need the following to be able to run the project:
+You need the following installed in your machine to be able to run the project:
-* Python 3 installed
+* Python 3.5
+* Node 8+
 * Redis
 * Pipenv
 * Docker (Optional)